 14. What is the Public Employment Relations Commission (PERC)?

 The PERC is an independent state agency responsible for resolving disputes involving most public employers and employees, and the unions that represent those employees.
-For more information on PERC visit their website at http://www.perc.wa.gov/
+For more information visit the PERC website.

 15. What happens when negotiations for a Contract are complete between WSU and a union?